LostInGitHubLand/Sentiment_Analysis_comparing_strategies/README.md

 - [a Figshare dataset - twitter posts](https://figshare.com/articles/dataset/Twitter_dataset/28390334)

 The objective of the preliminary data processing stage was to generate a **cleaned** training, testing and validation dataframe.
-It is important to note that all of the datasets were **balanced**, and the sentiment analysis involved **three** categories: negative, neutral and positive.
+It is important to note that all of the datasets were **balanced**, duplicates have been removed and the sentiment analysis involved **three** categories: negative, neutral and positive.

 ![image](https://github.com/user-attachments/assets/85872052-0ea0-4a69-b5ce-0a8b2d603879)